 Myth #5: The flu vaccine will give you the flu.

 You cannot get the flu from a flu shot.
 This form of vaccine is made up of dead viruses that can’t infect you.
-The nasal spray flu vaccine is made up of live, but weakened viruses.
-The nasal spray vaccine is no longer recommended.
+The nasal spray flu vaccine is made up of live but weakened viruses.
+They won’t give you the flu, either.

-You can’t get the flu, but you can have side effects.
+Even though you can’t get the flu from the vaccine, you can have side effects.
 The area of the shot could be red, sore, or swollen.
 You also may have muscle aches, headaches, or a low fever for a short period of time.
 These effects occur when your body responds to fight the new virus.
 You also can have flu-like symptoms from other health issues, such as a bad cold.

 Myth #6: You shouldn’t get the flu vaccine if you’re pregnant or breastfeeding.